 At the end of the day, Ben typically transitions from his prosthetic to a wheelchair.
 Having an accessible bathroom and kitchen in a Homes For Our Troops home limits how often he has to transfer from his wheelchair, mitigating the risk of falling.
 Living in a safe, barrier-free environment enables Ben to focus on his studies and gives him more time for family and coaching youth sports.

-Ben is grateful to have received a specially adapted home and promises to give back to the American people.
+Ben is grateful to have received a specially adapted custom home and promises to give back to the American people.
 “I am determined to repay the kindness and generosity my family has received by making a positive impact on the lives of others,” he says.